6.1 Raising exn:fail:read

 (module name-id module-path (#%module-begin ....))

 Keyword-based reader-options allow further customization, as listed below.
-Additional forms are as in the body of racket/base module; they can import bindings and define identifiers used by the reader-options.
+Additional forms are as in the body of scheme/base module; they can import bindings and define identifiers used by the reader-options.

 #:read and #:read-syntax (both or neither must be supplied) specify alternate readers for parsing the module body—